Arbaz30/Feature-Engineering/1_standardization/readme.md

-I have learnt this topic from Campus X youtube channel
+I have learnt this topic from Campus X youtube channel.